To get the latest and most quality design resources!

 Mockplus is one of the best prototyping tools for web designers to create an interactive web mockup.
 You can drag and drop components to build a website, and preview it in HTML or other formats.
 You only need 10 Minutes to Start Prototyping for free.

 Starting with a website builder can quickly help you understand the best practices of building and designing websites.
-With the pre-designed templates and UI kits, you can simply customize elements or add code snippets to make a website which visitors admire.
+With the pre-designed templates and UI kits, you can simply customize elements or add code snippets to make a website that visitors admire.

-Website builders you can try:
+Website builders, you can try:

 It is good to have an SEO specialist to deal with the search engine stuff.
 But the design is quite connected with SEO because the content on your website is read by search engines and plays a role in ranking.
-If you want to design a SEO-optimized website, then knowing the basics of SEO is a must.
+If you want to design an SEO-optimized website, then knowing the basics of SEO is a must.
 At least, you should know about meta descriptions on pages and elements.

 Design trends are changing rapidly.
 You need to be aware of the latest design trends and web development technologies to design a modern website.
 You can simply go through the Top 10 Must-Know Web Design Trends and Examples in 2019 for inspiration.

-Now is the time you test what you have learnt in Step 3.
+Now is the time you test what you have learned in Step 3.
 You must learn web design by doing it.
 Then you will know what you understand and what you don’t.
 Then keep learning and keep going.